tommylees112/cduvallet.github.io/_posts/2019-02-04-xarray_subset_netcdf.md

 ### a) convert to the same time frequency

-The `if` statement was required in order to capture behaviour for both `xr.Dataarray` and `xr.Dataset` objects.
+The `if` statement was required in order to capture behaviour for both `xr.DataArray` and `xr.Dataset` objects.

 ```python
 def convert_to_same_time_freq(reference_ds,ds):